frostcube/frostcube.github.io/content/post/just-bubbles.md

 description: When you just want to shoot bubbles
 ---

 Completely free with no ads, no micro-transactions, and no waiting for energy to recharge.
-Just 21 is a premium app so you can keep playing without interruption.
+Just Bubbles is a premium app so you can keep playing without interruption.

 **FEATURES:**
 - Free